Katherine Baicker, PhD

 Minimum prerequisites for entrance: Bachelor’s degree or non-U.S. equivalent.
-With the possible exception of applicants wishing to pursue a combined degree (see below), preference is given to those with either relevant work experience or some prior graduate work.
+With the possible exception of applicants wishing to pursue a combined degree (see below), preference is given to those with either relevant work experience or prior graduate work.

-The program prepares students for tenure-track positions and other research positions at schools of public health, public policy, and medicine; organizations such as the Kaiser Family Foundation, the RAND Corporation, the World Health Organization, and Memorial Sloan-Kettering Cancer Center; and government agencies such as the Congressional Budget Office and the Centers for Disease Control and Prevention.
+The program prepares students for tenure-track positions and other research positions at schools of public health, public policy, and medicine; organizations such as the Kaiser Family Foundation, the rand Corporation, the World Health Organization, and Memorial Sloan-Kettering Cancer Center; and government agencies such as the Congressional Budget Office and the Centers for Disease Control and Prevention.

 Applicants wishing to combine the PhD in health policy with either the MD program at Harvard Medical School or the JD program at Harvard Law School must apply separately to each program and indicate on the PhD application that they also are applying to the MD or JD program.

 Financial aid is available to admitted applicants.
-Minority students with demonstrated need are eligible for aid that includes tuition for five years and a stipend for three years.
+Underrepresented minority students with demonstrated need are eligible for aid that includes tuition for five years and a stipend for three years.
 Additionally, some traineeships are provided by funding sources such as the Agency for Healthcare Research and Quality and the National Institute of Mental Health.

 For more information about the PhD program: